 Successful Development

-Vivacelle Bio, Inc. is a clinical stage company which has completed a Phase 2a clinical trial for the treatment of hypovolemia due to septic shock (VBI-S).
+Vivacelle Bio, Inc. is a clinical stage company which has completed a Phase 2a clinical trial for the treatment of relative (nitric oxide induced) or absolute hypovolemia due to septic shock (VBI-S).
 Severe septic shock patients experience a drastic drop in blood pressure that is associated with multiple organ failure causing patient death.
-While conventional fluids are effective for treating absolute hypovolemia, they are ineffective for treating relative hypovolemia, which is caused by excessive production of nitric oxide (NO) in septic shock.
-VBI-S, which is administered intravenously, reversibly absorbs NO, reducing the bioavailability of NO. This first of its kind approach reduces the bioavailability of NO without interfering with its production or essential cellular interactions.
-In the VBI-S Phase IIa trial, reversal of relative hypovolemia led to an increase in blood pressure and improvement of organ function.
+While conventional fluids are effective for treating absolute hypovolemia, they are ineffective for treating relative hypovolemia, which is caused primarily by excessive production of nitric oxide (NO) in septic or hemorrhagic shock.
+VBI-S treats both forms of hypovolemia.
+VBI-S, which is administered intravenously, is a volume expander that treats absolute hypovolemia.
+However, unlike other fluids VBI-S also reversibly absorbs NO, thereby reducing the bioavailability of NO. This leads to the reversal of the vasodilation and an increase in blood pressure.
+This first of its kind approach reduces the bioavailability of NO without interfering with its production or essential cellular interactions.
+In the VBI-S Phase IIa trial, the reversal of hypovolemia led to an increase in blood pressure and an improvement of organ function.
 All 20 patients enrolled in the trial met the primary endpoint of elevating mean arterial blood pressure by at least 10 mmHg within an average of 1.5 hours.
 The secondary endpoint which was to reduce the dose of vasopressors was also met.
 Significant improvements in tissue perfusion, inflammation, kidney, and lung function were also observed within 48 hours, with no drug-related adverse effects reported.
-Upon securing USFDA clearance, the company plans to also conduct a Phase 2b/III clinical trial for the treatment of hypovolemia due to septic shock.
+The company is proceeding with a Phase 2b/III clinical trial for the treatment of relative and absolute hypovolemia due to septic shock.
 Our company has also been cleared by the USFDA to conduct a Phase 2a clinical trial for the treatment of hypovolemia due to hemorrhagic shock (VBI-1).
-We are currently focused on advancing our first two products (VBI-S and VBI-1) through the USFDA regulatory and approval process and ultimately making VBI-S and VBI-1 globally available to as many patients as possible via strategic licensing and co-development partnerships, global strategic development and commercial partnerships and non-dilutive funding and equity financing.
+We are currently focused on advancing our first two products (VBI-S and VBI-1) through the USFDA regulatory and approval process and ultimately making VBI-S and VBI-1 globally available to as many patients as possible via strategic licensing and co-development partnerships, global strategic development, and commercial partnerships and non-dilutive funding and equity financing.
+Our platform technology is projected to add an additional nine products to our pipeline for the treatment of a broad spectrum of diseases.

 Patents